cpaulbond/gotools/README.md

 gotools
 =======

-Some experiments with go.
+Some experiments with the go programming language.

 At this point I would classify everything as alpha quality.